Hoaithomint/SQL/Ecommerce Project.md

 ***
 #### 4. Average number of pageviews by purchaser type (purchasers vs non-purchasers) in June, July 2017
+###### Note:
+fullVisitorId field is user id.
+We have to: UNNEST(hits) AS hits, UNNEST(hits.product) to access productRevenue

+- Purchaser: totals.transactions >=1; productRevenue is not null.

+- Non-purchaser: totals.transactions IS NULL;  product.productRevenue is null

+- Avg pageview = total pageview / number unique user.

 ```sql
 WITH APP AS (